f9webltd/laravel-meta/README.md

 ##### Limiting the meta title length

-For SEO reasons, the meta title should typically remain less than ~60 characters.
+For SEO reasons, the meta title length should be restricted.
 This package, by default, limits the title to 60 characters.

 To change this behaviour update the configuration value of `f9web-laravel-meta.title-limit`.
 Set to `null` to stop limiting.